bukhsh/oats/docs/installation.rst

       pip install oatspower

-OATS can also be installed directly from the source available from the GitHub page.
+OATS can also be installed directly from the source available `here <https://github.com/bukhsh/oats/>`__.